 Many budding artists struggle because they set unrealistic standards for themselves, leading to creative blocks and low motivation.
 Remember that a good foundation is irreplaceable, and basic drawing techniques will help you draw a realistic portrait.
 With that in mind, consider what your drawing level is now and set a realistic goal for yourself—such as drawing a hand, or a butterfly, or making fan art of your favorite TV show character.
 It can be anything at all, just as long as the goal feels feasible for you.
 Alternatively, making a series of smaller goals is another excellent way to maintain motivation.
 Plus, you can feel the pride of accomplishment even more often!

-Whether you've been sketching for years or are yearning to get started, we've put together a list of four practical tips on how to improve your drawing skills and take your art to the next level.
+Whether you've been sketching for years or are yearning to get started, we've put together a list of five practical tips on how to improve your drawing skills and take your art to the next level.

 Practice drawing every day